percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.17.0.md

 * `PerconaServerMongoDBBackup` Custom Resource:
     * `delete-backup` finalizer renamed to `percona.com/delete-backup`

+Key change in [`psmdb-db` Helm chart](https://github.com/percona/percona-helm-charts/tree/main/charts/psmdb-db): the parameter for defining [system users](../users.md#system-users) is renamed from `users` to `systemUsers`.
+The `users` parameter now handles the new [Declarative user management](../users.md#create-users-in-the-custom-resource) feature.
+This change impacts users upgrading to this version via Helm: make sure that values manifests are changed accordingly.

 ## Supported Platforms

 The Operator was developed and tested with Percona Server for MongoDB 5.0.28-24,